chenxm1986/nicslu/README.md

 The last update of NICSLU-OPEN is in Aug 2013.
 It has known bugs.
 But we will not update NICSLU-OPEN any more.
 Please see https://github.com/chenxm1986/nicslu-open.

-NICSLU-OPEN is released under the GNU LGPL lincense.
+NICSLU-OPEN is released under the GNU LGPL license.

 Authors